-When riding within a work vehicle or transportable attenuator, workers must be protected by the use of seats & seatbelts, standard quardrail systems, or personal fall restraint systems per DOSH Directive 6.55 as discussed in Section 5.8(3).
+When riding within a work vehicle or transportable attenuator, workers must be protected by the use of seats & seatbelts, standard guardrail systems, or personal fall restraint systems per DOSH Directive 6.55 as discussed in Section 5.8(3).

-In addition, DOSH Directive 6.55 states a shadow vehicle (typically a second TA) should be considered behind transportable with workers for Contractors and is required for WSDOT Maintenance personnel per M54-44 Manual Appendix 3.
+When closing lanes on freeways or 45+ mph multilane roadways, a transportable attenuator (in arrow mode) is required to block the lane being closed to protect workers with only the operator allowed in that vehicle.
+After the lane closure taper is completed, the transportable attenuator (in 4-dot caution mode) is moved into the lane closure protecting workers installing the remaining devices.
+In addition, DOSH Directive 6.55 states a shadow vehicle (typically a second TA) should be considered behind transportable attenuators with workers for Contractors and WSDOT Maintenance personnel.
 For additional requirements, see WAC 296-880 and WAC 296-865.